Questions To Ask Yourself Before Choosing New Flooring

 Right around now, y’all are probably looking for something new to do around the house.
 You’ve already cleaned out all the closets—and because you’re a smart cookie, you sold the contents on eBay.
 Now, with that extra cash, you want to give the house a makeover from the bottom up.
-Just don’t forget these questions to ask yourself before choosing new flooring.
+Just don’t forget to ask yourself these questions before choosing new flooring.

 How much can I spend?